apache/apisix-control-plane/README.md

 Of course, with control-plane we can do more.

-For example, based on gitops configuration version management, it is also more convenient to use yaml to define apisix in k8s.
+For example, based on gitops configuration version management, it is also more convenient to use yaml to define APISIX in k8s.

 Realize the prototype of cross-cluster synchronization configuration through the control panel.
 In the future, we can also enrich the functions of the control plane and simplify management under the cluster mode of multi-platform hybrid deployment (k8s/vm).
 We can also shield specific implementations of APISIX and provide configuration functions for more types of gateways.